Tricertops/KeepLayout/README.md

 Array methods usually call the same selector on contained views and return group of returned attributes.
 See [`NSArray+KeepLayout.m`][8] for details.

 Animation delay is implemented as real execution delay, not just delay for animating the changes.
-This differs from `UIView` block animations.
-This allows you to setup animations in the same update cycle as your initial layout.
+This differs from `UIView` block animations and allows you to set up animations in the same update cycle as your initial layout.
 See [`UIView+KeepLayout.m`][6] for details.